pug-more/mageploy/README.md

 mageploy
 ========

-An experimental module to replicate Admin actions between different project environments
+An extension for Magento deployment automation based on Admin actions tracking and replication between different project environments.